-With increased power output for 2013, the Nissan GT-R is consolidating its position as one of the world’s most exciting supercars, capable of topping its rivals in just about every measure except one—price.
+With increased power output for 2013, the Nissan GT-R is consolidating its position as one of the most exciting nissan car models in usa, capable of topping its rivals in just about every measure except one—price.
 The car affectionately known as “Godzilla” for its ability to annihilate the competition will be offered in a Premium Edition at $96,820 and in a more exclusive Black Edition with an MSRP of $106,320; either way, the GT-R remains hundreds of thousands of dollars less expensive than cars that don’t perform nearly as well.

 The GT-R’s difference-makers include: